MOSAIC® HAIR RESTORATION : A Paradigm Shift in Hair Transplant Surgery

 In practice, our surgeons obtain several magnified images of the patient’s scalp in areas unaffected by the balding process.
 We analyze the images to tabulate the percentages of one, two or three hair follicular units and determine their topographical arrangement unique for that patient.
 This data is then used for creating a personalized, most natural, design for implantation of the recipient zone.

-In addition to the Mosaic® Hair Restoration procedure, we offer two additional types of hair transplant replacement procedures, one termed Follicular Isolation Technique (FIT) (aka FUE) and the other Follicular Unit Grafting (FUG or FUT).
+In addition to the Mosaic® Hair Restoration procedure for designing the recipient area, we offer two types of donor harvesting methods, one termed Follicular Unit Extraction (aka FUE) and the other Follicular Unit Grafting (FUG or FUT).

 What are Follicular Units?

 The hair in every person’s scalp grows in tiny groups called Follicular Units.
 Although scientists have recognized this for some time, physicians performing hair restoration surgery largely ignored their existence.
 The Follicular Unit of the adult human scalp consists of 1-4 terminal (full thickness) hair follicles.

 The Follicular Unit is very small and can only be identified under magnification.
 The instrument commonly used to measure these naturally occurring groups is called a Densitometer.
 It is a simple tool that is placed on a small area of scalp whose hair has been clipped closed to the skin surface.
 Its use should be an integral part of your hair transplant evaluation.
 Follicular Units are best viewed under a microscope, where they are seen as well-formed structures in the skin.

 The FUE procedure involves removing the naturally occurring groupings of hair (follicular units) one by one.
 With an FUE procedure, the donor hairs are isolated and removed with a one millimeter punch device.